DWWX-TV: Frequency takeover by AMBS

 On January 5, 2022, the Advanced Media Broadcasting System (AMBS), owned by the Villar Group through Planet Cable, was granted a provisional authority by the NTC to use the Channel 2 analog frequency (with the new call sign DZMV-TV) and its corresponding Channel 16 digital frequency for a period of 18 months.
 The station held its soft launch as All TV on September 13, 2022.

+Since April 15, 2024, All TV currently carries the Kapamilya Channel broadcast feed through a content partnership (later brand licensing from December 17, 2025) agreement between AMBS and ABS-CBN, thus marking the return of ABS-CBN on channel 2 after four years.

 Digital television

 Digital channels

 UHF Channel 43 (647.143 MHz) (Note: ABS-CBN airs the additional channels using this frequency through a blocktime agreement between the network and AMCARA Broadcasting Network.)